bridgewire/hodor_picontroller/docs/rpi_software/README.md

 ## Software Installation

+The software installation process uses [Ansible](https://ansible.com) to install the controller software onto a running Raspberry Pi running [Raspbery Pi OS](https://www.raspberrypi.org/software/) (based on Debian "Jessie" or later).
+To bootstrap a new system one can start by following the instructions at the [Getting Started](https://www.raspberrypi.org/documentation/computers/getting-started.html) page at [raspberrypi.org](https://raspberrypi.org/) to install a clean OS image onto a MicroSD card then following the instructions below to deploy the software with Ansible.
+Once the software is installed one can use the MicroSD card as is or copy it to create an archival system image.

 ### Deploying with Ansible

 The [Ansible](http://www.ansible.com) playbook in the `deploy_ansible` directory can be used to install the programs onto a new Raspberry Pi.
 The details of their integration and operation on the Pi are described in the following section.